sadanand-singh/Blog/stories/projects.rst

             :width: 23pt
             :align: left

-    A unbeatable game of TicTacToe using minimax algorithm and PyQt5.
+    An unbeatable game of TicTacToe using minimax algorithm and PyQt5.
     The `code <https://github.com/sadanand-singh/TicTacToe>`_ repository
     is available on Github.
 You need to have PyQt5 installed to run this.